 Superannuation (or ‘super’) is money set aside while you’re working to support your financial needs in retirement.
 Your super is invested in a range of assets to help grow your balance so you can have the best possible retirement outcome.

-2. Your savings grow because your employer pays a compulsory sum of money into your super account.
-This sum, called the Superannuation Guarantee, is 10.5% of your before tax income.
+- Your savings grow because your employer pays a compulsory sum of money into your super account.
+This sum, called the Superannuation Guarantee, is 11.5% of your before tax income (for the financial year 2024-2025).
+For the most up to date Superannuation Guarantee rates, refer to the official ATO website.

 Is Super Really That important?